mohorka/big_numbers/README.md

 Now you may discover `task5.ipynb` and `scripts` sub-directory.

+`Attention`: results of geo sub-task is `img` sub-directory, they don't show up in the notebook, but you may re-run whole notebook to see them.

 Run `get_average_temperature -i input_file -c desired_city -y desired_year` to get average temperature for city in a given year.

 Run `pytest` to test main script functionality.